SyncfusionExamples/vue3-barcode-getting-started/README.md

 ## Adding Syncfusion® Barcode package in the application

-Syncfusion® Vue packages are maintained in the [`npmjs.com`](https://www.npmjs.com/~syncfusionorg) registry.
-In this example, the Barcode component will be used.
 Use the following command to install it.

 ```bash
 npm install @syncfusion/ej2-vue-barcode-generator